saphjra/PoTeC_depencency_trees_correction/stimuli/ANNOTATION.md

 ### Constituency Trees
-We also provide constituency trees for all of the texts.
+We also provide constituency trees for all  texts.
 The trees were created using the tool [benepar](https://pypi.org/project/benepar/).
 The trees are provided as a list of tuples, where the tuples contain the word, PoS-tag and are nested according to the sentence structure.

 Small manual corrections were made to adjust the trees for the same sentence splits as in the